Evidlo/passhole/MANUAL.rst

 show [-h] [--field FIELD] PATH
     Show the contents of an entry, where ``PATH`` is the full path to the entry.
 The password field is spoilered and must be highlighted to reveal the plaintext password.
 Use ``--field FIELD`` to print only the specified field as plaintext, where ``FIELD`` is one of  ``title``, ``username``, ``password``, or ``url``.

-type [-h] [--tabbed] [--username] PROG
+type [-h] [--tabbed] [--username] [--xdotool] PROG
     Automatically type out the password as if the user had typed it on the keyboard, where ``PROG`` is a dmenu-like program for selecting an entry.
 This is useful when you want to automatically fill a selected password field in any application.
 Use the ``--tabbed`` option to type out the username then password, separated by a tab.
 Use the ``--username`` option to show entry username in parenthesis during selection.
+Use the ``--xdotool`` option to use ``xdotool`` instead of the Python keyboard library.
+Useful for handling unicode input.
 Note that this command is intended to be invoked via keyboard shortcut.
 See the examples section.

 add [-h] [-w [LENGTH] | -a [LENGTH] | -s [LENGTH]] PATH
     Add a new entry/group to the database, where ``PATH`` is the full path to the group or entry.
 Use ``-w``, ``-a``, or ``-s`` to generate a `correct horse battery staple`_, alphanumeric, or alphanumeric + symbolic password, respectively.  ``LENGTH`` defaults to 5 words for ``-w`` and 32 characters for ``-a`` and ``-s`` unless otherwise specified.